Cheryl Atchison, Associate

 Q: Why Hirschler?

 A: I accepted a permanent position at Hirschler based on its supportive work environment.
 During my summer at Hirschler, I felt as though all of the mid- to senior-level associates were doing whatever they could to help me succeed.
 They answered my numerous questions in a friendly manner and were not shy to share their best practices.
 Based on their responses, I could tell that they were competent, experienced, sociable and collegial.
 Fortunately, my summer experience has been indicative of my practice at Hirschler.

 Q: Prior to entering law school, you worked as a consultant with an intellectual property service provider in Germany.
 In what ways has your non-legal work experience enhanced your ability to serve Hirschler clients?

 A: During my three-year tenure as an intellectual property consultant in Germany, I instructed a worldwide network of trademark lawyers to search for proposed trademarks and delivered their findings to trademark counsel.
-Through this experience, I learned how to effectively and efficiently communicate with colleagues, clients and counsel, which has enhanced my ability to close a transaction quickly.
+Through this experience, I learned how to effectively and efficiently communicate with colleagues, clients and counsel, which has enhanced my ability to close a transaction and finalize agreements quickly.
 Additionally, because of my corporate experience, I am better able to identify issues and understand the business needs of my clients.

 A: Prior to starting with the firm, I was concerned that associates would be expected to be conspicuously present at all hours to assist partners and clients.
 During my summer at Hirschler, however, I watched as the leaders of the firm trained for challenging athletic events, served the community and raised families.
 I felt—and still feel—very fortunate that my colleagues believe that my value is reflected in the quality of my work and not in the time I spend at the office.